 What is special about this course?

-This brand new BA (Hons) Politics degree is designed to look at the three main areas of political study: Political theory, International relations and Comparative politics.
+This BA (Hons) Politics degree is designed to look at the three main areas of political study: Political theory, International relations, and Comparative politics.

 - Study politics in a regional, national and international context

 - Optional placement module in the third year, based in a political environment